lbryio/lbry.com/content/faq/referrals.md

 ---
-title: How does the referral and waitlist program work?
+title: How does the referral program work?
 category: getstarted
 ---